ParthDesai/parthdesai.github.io/_posts/2020-05-08-blockchain-designing-101-1.md

 1. Current state
 2. State transition operation

-For correct operation of blockchain state machine must be deterministic for every possible input, so that all correct node reaches same state, upon consuming same input.
+For correct operation of blockchain, state machine must be deterministic for every possible input.
+So that all correct node reaches same state, upon consuming same input.

 ### Genesis state
 Initial state from which all nodes in the blockchain start is called genesis state.
 It is typically determined by node operators offline.